raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ![](images/scaff_lid1.png)

 However there are a few sunken holes on the underside that must also be cleared of material.
-These are these to prevent the lid from impacting the Astro Pi hardware when installed into the case.
+These are there to prevent the lid from impacting the Raspberry Pi hardware when installed into the case.
 You'll need a scalpel or craft knife to dig into it.

 ![](images/scaff_lid2.png)